Subscribe

 A founder uses “37signals does it” to justify every decision, even if he can’t explain why, or why it applies to his situation, or whether 37signals did that when they were still his size.

 A startup pitch-deck boasts about the mistakes they’ve made because of the lessons they’ve learned.
-But the lessons haven’t resulted in forward motion.
-Time to hang up the towel, or does this knowledge and introspection position them for rocketship growth?
+But the lessons haven’t resulted in paying customers, so is there value in that experience?
+Is it time to hang up the towel, or does this knowledge and introspection position them for rocket ship growth?

 A compass is not a map.
 A compass tells you which way is north, not whether you should be heading north.